wasnaqvi/HERMES/ReadMe.md

   - `Star Metallicity Lower`, `Star Metallicity Upper` — corresponding uncertainties.

-`SurveySampler` builds many mock surveys from this parent catalog:
+`SurveySampler` builds mock surveys from this parent catalog:

 - We choose a grid of target sample sizes $N$ (e.g. 10, 20, 30, …).
 - For each $N$ and each mass–class label (S1–S4) we draw multiple surveys.